ctarbide/dot.emacs.d_minimal/README.txt

 Just a simple debuging message.

 #+BEGIN_SRC emacs-lisp :tangle init.el
+  (custom-set-faces
+   ;; custom-set-faces was added by Custom.
+   ;; If you edit it by hand, you could mess it up, so be careful.
+   ;; Your init file should contain only one such instance.
+   ;; If there is more than one, they won't work right.
+   )

   (message "All done with %s!" "init.el")
 #+END_SRC